-In sum, it remains controversial whether we should treat questions with pair-list readings (abbreviated as 'pair-list questions') uniformly or questions with QiQ-readings (abbreviated as 'QiQ-questions') uniformly.
-This paper argues in favor of the latter option.
-The presented proposal delivers a synthesis that manages to give a distinctive analysis to pair-list readings across origins, while at the same time deriving the newly discovered subtle semantic differences w.r.t. domain exhaustivity within the descriptive umbrella category 'pair-list' from their differences in structural origin.
+In sum, it remains controversial whether we should treat questions with pair-list readings (abbreviated as 'pair-list questions') uniformly, or, instead, treat questions with QiQ-readings (abbreviated as 'QiQ-questions') uniformly.
+This paper argues in favor of the latter option, but does justice to the intuitive attractions of the former.
+The presented proposal delivers a synthesis that manages to give a distinctive analysis to pair-list readings across origins, while at the same time deriving certain newly discovered subtle semantic differences w.r.t. domain exhaustivity within the descriptive umbrella category 'pair-list' from differences in structural origin.
 This proposal also accounts for the distributional constraints and variations of QiQ-readings.

 I propose that QiQ-questions and pair-list multiple-wh questions both involve a 'wh-dependency', namely, that the quantificational/wh- subject stands in a dependency with the trace of the wh-object.
 The core analysis is sketched in (7).
-The complex object-trace t^i_j carries a functional index j bound by the wh-object, as well as an argument index i bound by the quantificational/wh- subject (à la Chierchia 1993).
-In the multiple-wh question (7b), the wh-subject binds into the trace of the wh-object across an identity (IDENT) operation; in the QiQ-question (7a), the quantificational subject binds into the trace of the wh-object across a predication (PRED) operation.
+The complex object trace t^i_j carries a functional index j bound by the wh-object, as well as an argument index i bound by the quantificational/wh- subject (à la Chierchia 1993).
+In the multiple-wh question (7a), the wh-subject binds into the trace of the wh-object across an identity (IDENT) operation; in the QiQ-question (7b), the quantificational subject binds into the trace of the wh-object across a predication (PRED) operation.
 Differences between these two operations explain the contrast in domain exhaustivity between these two questions (see Sect.
 6).

-(7) Composition schema for complex questions:
+- (7) Composition schema for complex questions: - a.

-'''

-a.
 Which boy watched which movie?
-(Pair-list reading) ... [ which-movie_j ... which-boy_i [ ... {\text{IDENT}} ... [ t_i watched t_j^i ]]] b.
+(Pair-list reading) ... [which-movie $i$... [which-movie $i$... [t_i watched t_i^i]]] - b.
 Which movie did Det-boy(s) watch?
-(QiQ-reading) ... [ which-movie_i ...
-Det-boy(s)i [ ... {\text{PRED}} ... [ t_i watched t_i^i ]]]
+(QiQ-reading) ... [which-movie_j ...
+Det-boy(s)i [... ${PRED}$... [t_i watched t_j^i]]]

-'''

 The rest of this paper is organized as follows.
-Section 2 presents evidence against the view of treating the two types of pair-list questions (i.e., \forall -questions and multiple-wh questions) uniformly as well as evidence that supports the view of treating Q_IQ-questions uniformly.
+Section 2 presents evidence against the strategy of treating the two types of pair-list questions (i.e., \forall -questions and multiple-wh questions) uniformly, as well as evidence that supports the view of treating QrQ-questions uniformly.
 Section 3 lays out the technical challenges and relevant facts that this paper aims to account for.
 Section 4 reviews two influential approaches to composing pair-list questions, namely, the functionality approach of Dayal (1996, 2017) and the family-of-questions approach of Fox (2012a,b).
-My analysis take ingredients from these two approaches while overcoming their problems.
+My analysis take ingredients from both of these two approaches while overcoming their problems.
 Section 5 introduces a GB-style categorial approach to composing questions.
-Section 6 puts forward my central analysis for the composition of pair-list multiple-wh questions and Q_IQ-questions.
-The denotations and the composition procedures of these two types of complex questions will be presented in tandem.
-Section 7 accounts for the quantificational (Q-)variability effects in embeddings of pair-list questions.
+Section 6 puts forward my central analysis for the composition of pair-list multiple-wh questions and QrQ-questions.
+Section 7 accounts for the quantificational variability effects in embeddings of pair-list questions.
 Section 8 concludes.
-Appendices A and B review two additional existing accounts of Q_IQ-question composition.
+Appendices A and B review two additional existing accounts of QrQ-question composition.

-2. Arguments for unifying the derivation of QıQ-readings
+2. Arguments for unifying the derivation of QiQ-readings

-This section argues that pair-list \forall -questions should be composed uniformly as other QrQ-questions, not as their multiple-wh counterparts.
+This section argues that pair-list \forall -questions should be composed uniformly like other QrQ-questions, not like their multiple-wh counterparts.
 First, when \forall -questions have pair-list readings, they are subject to domain exhaustivity, whereas their multiple-wh counterparts are not (Sect.
 2.1).
-This contrast argues that these two types of questions should be interpreted and composed differently.
-Secondly, QrQ-questions exhibit the same subject-object/adjunct asymmetry.
-What's more, the distributional pattern of QrQ-readings is preserved in questions where the subject is a coordination of quantifiers (Sect.
+This contrast shows that these two types of questions should be interpreted and composed differently.
+Secondly, Q_IQ-questions exhibit the same subject-object/adjunct asymmetry.
+What's more, the distributional pattern of Q_IQ-readings is preserved in questions where the subject is a coordination of quantifiers (Sect.
 2.2).
-These facts argue that QrQ-questions have a uniform syntax.
+These facts argue that Q_IQ-questions have a uniform syntax.